Search Knowledge Base by Keyword

 The building module inside of EdgeWise allows you to automatically and semi-automatically extract walls from the point database.
-This Quick Start guide will give you an overview of how to go from point database to a full building model.
+This article will cover how to go from point database to a full building model.
 Refer to the articles following this quick start guide for more in depth building workflow.

 Most Building projects in EdgeWise should start with Automatic Wall Extraction.
 Click Process Scans under the File tab in a blank project to begin.